 Project 2: Molecular Characterization and Risk Stratification of Acute Myeloid Leukemia

-Project Leaders: Clara D. Bloomfield, MD, and Guido Marcucci, MD
+Project Leaders: Clara D. Bloomfield, MD

 Project 2 focuses on epigenetic, microRNA, and gene expression profiling to predict treatment outcome and specific patient groups that will best benefit from targeted therapy in acute myeloid leukemia (AML).
 Drs.
 Bloomfield and Marcucci have a long record of using cytogenetic, molecular and, now, whole genomic profiling to perform risk-stratified (choosing therapy based upon molecular marker) treatment of AML.
 Their work with other members of this Leukemia SPORE has led to assigning specific therapy based upon cytogenetic or molecular markers.
 A recent example of this work on mRNA and miR profiling was published in The New England Journal of Medicinie.
 In this study, integrated prognostic signatures could be associated to leukemia-relevant pathways that are potentially subject to intervention using specific targeted therapies.
 In this proposal, these two senior investigators will focus on examining novel molecular markers, multi-gene expression signatures, and multi-microRNA expression signatures in the context of newly diagnosed AML patients enrolled on CALGB clinical trials to facilitate risk-stratified and molecular marker-stratified treatment.
 Additionally, this project will potentially identify new dysfunctional signaling pathways that are amenable to therapeutic targeting in AML.

 Project 3: Lenalidomide as an Immune Modulating Agent for Chronic Lymphocytic Leukemia

 Project Leaders: John Byrd, MD, Kristie Blum, MD, and Amy Johnson, PhD